 Cor PowerSports I-500

-Goodridge / Gyrgla, MN to Roseau, MN and back
+Goodridge / Gyrgla, MN

 On every terrain racer’s bucket list, the I-500 is an iconic race that even trail riders often dream of completing.
 Sled reliability and durability has to do a lot with this race as the high speeds for 500 miles can put a lifetime of wear and tear on any snowmobile.
-For 95% of all entrants it’s about finishing the race not just winning it.
+For 95% of all entrants, it’s about finishing the race not just winning it.

-Especially in the earlier years of the I-5 when race sleds were separated from a really good consumer trail sled with some reinforcements and shock packages.
+Especially in the earlier years of the I-500 when race sleds were separated from a really good consumer trail sled with some reinforcements and shock packages.
 The I-500 is the only race over 500 miles that racers are not racing as a team of two sleds or a few racers sharing the work load on one sled.
-The original I-500 three-day race had racers start in Winnipeg, Manitoba and finishing inSt.
-Paul, Minnesota.
+The original I-500 three-day race had racers start in Winnipeg, Manitoba and finishing in St. Paul, Minnesota.
 It has gone through a few changes over the years but it is still a race that is demanding and riders always trying to stay focused as the miles roll down to the days end.
 Today’s version of the I-500 is the Goodridge-Grygla 500, which takes place over two days covering 500 miles filled with the same treacherously rough ditches, deep holes, rivers, woods and fields.